eoinkelly/notes/rails/raw-sql/index.md

 Examples: spreadsheet import or export

-TODO: is SQL COPY usefule for this?
+TODO: is SQL COPY useful for this?
 I have never tried

     Q: can views take params from code?
 Presume not? but you can do SQL queries on the view instead